pyroscope/pyrocore/docs/advanced-queue.rst

 Before you start configuring the daemon, you have to install some additional Python dependencies it needs to do its work, also depending on what jobs you activate in your configuration.
-You need at least ``APScheduler>=2.0.2``, and the following is how to install the *full* set of dependencies:
+The following is how to install the *full* set of dependencies:

 .. code-block:: shell